Elliot: This couch reminded me of my grandpa, he used to drive around in a car just like it. You know, until he was killed in that seven car pile-up.

 - The Hectic Glow from The Fault in Our Stars, a band "so beautifully underground that they don't even exist".

 - Most of the nonsense phrases Dave Barry said "would make a good name for a rock band" (which tended not to be so nonsensical when viewed in context).
 The Federal Duck in particular is a truncation of the real-world "Federal Duck Stamp Program."
+His website has compiled a list of these joke suggestions here.

 - In Illuminatus! by Shea and Wilson, there is a huge music festival on Walpurgisnacht, with a plethora of Good Names for Rock Bands.
 Behold!
+A few of the names became notably defictionalized, including Steppenwolf and Nirvana.

 - In Tricky Business (also by Dave Barry), an untalented rock band with the uninspired name Arrival is desperately searching for a new name (one rejected name: "We May Suck, But We Play Better Than You Dance") when they play a gig at a joint whose rowdy patrons beat up their frontman Johnny for not playing country music.
 The mention of "contusions" (bruises) in the medical report of Johnny's injuries gives the band the idea of changing their name to Johnny and the Contusions, though the story behind this name doesn't bear repetition.